 “Despite numerous subsequent randomised trials and meta-analyses of these trials, which have shown no reduction in death or myocardial infarction, the use of percutaneous coronary intervention (PCI) has grown exponentially,” they noted.

 Concerns have emerged in recent years over the increase in use of coronary stents, with many reports suggesting that doctors and medical providers may be putting their own financial interests before the interests of patients when recommending heart stent placement.

 According to a 2011 study published in the Journal of the American Heart Association (JAMA), it was estimated that 15% of all stent operations were likely unnecessary.

 The coronary stent business rakes in big bucks.
 From 2002 to 2012, the 7 million coronary stent operations in the U.S. cost about $110 billion.

-Some say that the lucrative money linked to coronary stents has also led to illegal activity.
-A number of hospitals and doctors have been investigated in recent years, and in some cases doctors have been fired or even jailed for implanting unnecessary stents in unsuspecting patients, who were lied to and told their lives were at risk.
+Some say that the lucrative money linked to coronary stents have also led to illegal activity.
+A number of hospitals and doctors have been investigated, and in some cases fired or even jailed, for implanting unnecessary stents in unsuspecting patients, who were lied to and told their lives were at risk.